televandalist/RADocsTEMP/docs/developers/New-Achievement-Set-Checklist.md

 ### 1. Are you free of tickets?

-Before working on new games you must resolve all open tickets you have.
+Before working on a new you must address all open tickets you have.
 Once you're free of tickets, then go ahead.

 ### 2. Is the game present on the database?